Dr. Anu Bajaj FAQs

 - Planning around social events and photos

-- Avoiding strenuous activity while swelling and bruising improve
+- Avoiding strenuous activity while swelling and bruising improve (no strenuous activity for 3 weeks)

 - Asking whether upper lids, lower lids, or both need treatment

-Botox FAQs
+Botox FAQs (Neurotoxins)

-What are Botox and Xeomin?
+What are Botox, Dysport, and Daxxify

-What areas can Botox and Xeomin treat?
+What areas can Neurotoxins treat?

 These treatments can address dynamic facial lines and wrinkles on the forehead, eyes, lips, neck, and décolletage.
 They are best suited to wrinkles caused by repeated facial movement.

-How do Botox and Xeomin work?
+How do Botox, Dysport, and Daxxify work?

 A good candidate is usually someone bothered by movement-related wrinkles who wants a non-surgical option with little downtime.
 These treatments can be helpful across a wide range of ages depending on the wrinkle pattern.

-Can Botox and Xeomin still look natural?
+Can Botox, Dysport, and Daxxify still look natural?

 Yes.
 A natural result usually comes from thoughtful placement and appropriate dosing rather than trying to erase every bit of expression.

-How do Botox and Xeomin differ from fillers?
+How do Neurotoxins differ from fillers?

-Botox and Xeomin treat movement-related wrinkles, while fillers add or restore volume.
+Neurotoxins treat movement-related wrinkles, while fillers add or restore volume.
 Many patients benefit from one or both depending on whether the main concern is motion or facial hollowing.

 Recovery is usually minimal, which is one reason these treatments remain popular.
 Many patients can return to normal routines quickly after injections.
+Typically, you will want to refrain from vigorous exercise for 24 hours and avoid lying flat for 3 hours.

 A good long-term plan usually stays simple and consistent.
 Helpful habits include:

-- Treating the right problem instead of expecting it to do everything
+- Treating the right problem instead of expecting it to do everything – having realistic expectations

 - Following aftercare instructions carefully